htelsiz/turbopot/README.md

 - Web API for easy integration with other applications
 - User-friendly command-line interface
 - Streaming audio response for efficient delivery
+- Option to save generated audio to a file

 ## Prerequisites